Submission Guidelines

 - No previously published work.

-- We'll reluctantly consider simultaneous submissions, provided you tell us they are under consideration elsewhere and notify us immediately should another journal accept a poem you've sent us.
+- We'll gladly consider simultaneous submissions, provided you tell us they are under consideration elsewhere and notify us immediately should another journal accept a poem you've sent us.

 - Please do not send revisions of your poems unless we have accepted your work for publication.
 We're moving as fast as we can and can't accommodate additional work and correspondence.